 I have a no-fail way to cook rice that will make this recipe even easier.
 You don't even need a measuring cup!

-- Pour rice into a pot.
+- Pour rice into your preferred cooking pot.

 - Rinse the rice in the pot until the water is clear.
 The first few times, the water will turn milky.
 Dump that water.
 Repeat the "rinse and dump" until the water is clear.
 (You can water your plants with the discard water, too!)